-With Valentine’s Day just around the corner, we’ve compiled a ranking of the top relationship and dating bloggers in the UK.
+With Valentine’s Day just around the corner, we present the people who know their dates from their prunes – the top relationship and dating bloggers in the UK:

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.